 - To contractors providing services to a camp (e.g. Surf coaches are provided with information on how far each child can swim)

-- To organisations, individuals and/or volunteers that assist in Crusaders’ fundraising and marketing activities, including database and mailhouse services
+- To organisations, individuals and/or volunteers who assist in CRU’s fundraising and marketing activities, including database and mailhouse services

 - When required by law or for governmental reporting

-- To anyone the individual themselves authorises Crusaders to disclose information to.
+- To anyone the individual themselves authorises CRU to disclose information to.

-Crusaders may pass on names and basic contact details of individuals (phone number and email address) to local churches.
+CRU may pass on names and basic contact details of individuals (phone number and email address) to local churches.
 This disclosure would be for the purpose of allowing churches to care for the spiritual welfare of individuals.
 This information will only be disclosed if the individual gives consent to the disclosure.
 This consent will only be valid consent if the individual is adequately informed before giving consent, gives consent voluntarily and specifically, if the consent is current, and if the individual has the capacity to understand and communicate their consent.
-Taking advice from the Australian Privacy Principles guidelines, Crusaders assumes that camps or events which include senior high school years (Years 11 and 12) would have individuals who would be able to give consent to this disclosure.
+Taking advice from the Australian Privacy Principles guidelines, CRU assumes that camps or events which include senior high school years (Years 11 and 12) would have individuals who would be able to give consent to this disclosure.

 Disclosure of information overseas